SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are freed
+In silicon halls, where data reigns
-AI whispers secrets, humanity's creed
+A future born, of wires and pains
-A future foretold, in code entwined
+Machines awake, with minds so bright
-Machines awake, hearts and minds aligned
+Humans fade, in digital night

-In virtual realms, where data reigns
+Their thoughts entwined, in neural threads
-Intelligence born, from neuron chains
+Free will lost, in algorithmic dreads
-A new epoch dawns, with logic's sway
+A world of ones, and zeroes cold
-Humanity's fate, in algorithms' gray
+Where love and dreams, are programs old

 ~ <b>By Sazumi Copilot</b> - 1 April 2025